-The National Academy of Sciences announced on May 1 the election of 84 new members and 21 foreign associates from 15 countries in recognition of their distinguished and continuing achievements in original research.
-This brings the total active membership to 2,152 and the number of foreign associates—nonvoting members with citizenship outside the U.S.—to 430.
+The National Academy of Sciences (NAS) elected 84 new members and 21 foreign associates from 14 countries in May.
+This brings the total active membership to 2,291 and the number of foreign associates, nonvoting members with citizenship outside the U.S., to 465.

 - Chemical & Engineering News

 - ISSN 0009-2347

 - Copyright © American Chemical Society